dreamportdev/Osdev-Notes/09_Loading_Elf/02_Loading_And_Running.md

 ### Verifying an ELF file

-When veryfying an ELF file there are few things we need to check in order to decide if an executable is valid, the fields to validate are at different points in the ELF header.
+When verifying an ELF file there are few things we need to check in order to decide if an executable is valid, the fields to validate are at different points in the ELF header.
 Some can be found in the `e_ident` field, like the following:

 * The first thing we want to check is the magic number, this is the `ELFMAG` part.
 It is expected to be the following values: